Information for Ukraine Nationals Coming to Canada

 Permanent Residence

-Canada is accepting applications for the new pathway to permanent residence status from those who have fled Russia’s illegal invasion and want to stay in Canada.
-To qualify, Ukrainian nationals must be in Canada with temporary resident status and have one or more family members in Canada.
-This pathway will close on October 22, 2024.
+Canada accepted applications for a pathway to permanent residence status from those who had fled Russia’s illegal invasion and wanted to stay in Canada.
+Ukrainian nationals had to meet certain eligibility criteria.
+This pathway closed on October 22, 2024.

 Family Sponsorship